This is our review of the British Airways ‘On Business’ loyalty programme.

 Redeeming On Business points for premium cabins is very difficult.
 A Business Class flight needs roughly 5-6x more points than an economy one.
 Avios, remember, only charges 2x the economy points for Business Class on short-haul and 3x on long-haul.

-Most small companies can now forget about redeeming for long-haul premium classes.
+Most small companies should forget about redeeming for long-haul premium classes.
 You would need to spend roughly £40,000 to earn one Club World return to the Middle East.

 Before we look at the numbers, you should note a few things: